freedomofpress/securedrop-client/README.md

 * Uses `~/.securedrop_client` as its configuration directory
 * Requests/responses proxied via the `securedrop-proxy` RPC service (and Tor is used)
 * `split-gpg` is used with the key configured in the `sd-gpg` AppVM
+* To run the client from the packaged code in Qubes, see the [documentation here](https://github.com/freedomofpress/securedrop-workstation/#using-the-securedrop-client)
 * Using a version of this application installed from a deb package in Qubes, you can debug issues by looking at the log file in `~/.securedrop_client/logs/client.log`